 Where:

-“A” = the commission payable to TransCanada in a particular Test Year;
+“A” = the total commission payable to TransCanada in a particular Test Year;

+“B” = 2% x (TRIT – CFC)

+Where:

-“B” = the total revenue in such Test Year from IT “ and Service less contribution to fixed costs; determined in accordance with Section 11.2 (a) multiplied by 2%;where
+“TRIT” = the total revenue in such Test Year from IT Service; and

+“CFC” = the total Contribution to Fixed Costs;

-“C” = 7% of the total revenue in such Test Year from diversions, IT Backhaul Service, PALS Service, MHPS Service, ERC Service, STS overrun, balancing fees and revenue from any new discretionary Services;
+“C” = 7% of the total revenue in such Test Year from diversions, IT Backhaul Service, FBT Service, PALS Service, MHPS Service, ECR Service, STS overrun, balancing fees and revenue from any new discretionary Services;

+“D” = 6% (NFT-FT)

+Where:

-“D” = 6% total in such Test Year of total the total revenue in such Test Year from any net new FT Service contracts determined as revenue from new FT Service revenue that would otherwise have been obtained from FT Service contracts that were not renewed in that year where such amount is positive and if such amount is negative then D= 0;
+“NFT” = total revenue in such Test Year from new FT Service contracts

+“FT” = total revenue that would otherwise have been obtained from FT Service contracts that were not renewed in that year where such amount is positive and if such amount is negative then D= 0;

 “E” = 9% of the total revenue in such Test Year from STFT Service; and

-“F” = 20% of costs savings generated from the management of TBO Assets, and FST Replacement Assets.
+“F” = 20% of costs savings generated in such Test Year from the management, assignment or disposition of TBO Assets, and FST Replacement Assets.

-(b) The commission payable to TransCanada in any Test Year during the Term shall accrue to TransCanada as Incentive Revenue.
+(b) The total commission payable to TransCanada in any Test Year during the Term shall be recorded in an Incentive Based Deferral Account and included in the subsequent years Net Revenue Requirement.

 $5,000,000.00 Cap

-The commission payable to TransCanada pursuant to Section 9.2 in any Test Year during the Term shall not exceed $5,000,000.
+The total commission payable to TransCanada pursuant to Section 9.2 in any Test Year during the Term shall not exceed $5,000,000.

-9.4 Working Gas
+9.4 Start-Up Gas

-TransCanada commits to review the disposition of working gas with stakeholders prior to actual disposition.
-The Parties agree working gas will not be part of the Asset Management Program.
+TransCanada commits to review the disposition of Start-Up Gas with stakeholders prior to actual disposition.
+The Parties agree Start-Up Gas will not be part of the Revenue/Asset Management Program.

 ARTICLE 10